Lymantria dispar in the United States: Pesticides

 The decision to use pesticides is influenced by a number of factors, such as the quantity of visible egg masses, The percentage of preferred hosts, presence of dead or dying branches, and proximity to heavily infested woodlands.
 When numbers of gypsy moth larvae are high, pesticides may be the most effective method of killing larvae.

 Available pesticides fall into two groups: microbial or biological and chemical (table 1).
 Microbial and biological pesticides contain living organisms that must be consumed by the pest.
 These include bacteria, viruses, and other organisms; biologicals include man-made synthetics of naturally occurring organisms.
 These pesticides are applied before the larvae reach the third stage of development.
 As they mature, larvae develop resistance to microbial pesticides.
 Low dose pheromone systems are used in Jersey, Channel Islands, to flood areas with synthetic pheromone and effectively 'blind' males so they are unable to locate females.

-Nucleopolyhedrovirus, a naturally occurring organism, has been developed as a microbial pesticide.
+Nucleopolyhedrovirus (NPV), a naturally occurring organism, has been developed as a microbial pesticide.
 It is presently registered under the name Gypchek and is available for use in USDA Forest Service sponsored suppression programs.
 NPV and Gypcheck are specific to the gypsy moth.

 Bacillus thuringiensis is microbial and biological.
 It is the most commonly used pesticide and is used against other pests, including the western spruce budworm and other Choristoneura and the tent caterpillar.
 When Bt is taken internally, the insect is paralyzed, stops feeding, and dies of starvation or disease.

 Chemical pesticides are contact poisons and stomach poisons.
 The timing of application is less critical than that of microbials and biologicals.
 Chemical pesticides can affect non-target organisms and may be hazardous to human health.